 The largest carbon emission contributor of aquaculture is in the production of the fish feed.
 The main component of this feed is necessarily a protein-rich one, usually fishmeal – processed fish that is not used for human consumption.
 Recently, fishmeal has been replaced by soybeans in some parts of the world.

-Sadly, both fishmeal and soybeans are unsustainable components, with limited capabilities in scaling up and negative environmental impact.
+Both fishmeal and soybeans are unsustainable solutions, with limited capabilities in scaling up and negative environmental impact.

 At Mycorena, AscoFeed is produced through a fungi-based bioprocess from industrial wastewater.
 This means that we reuse waste from industry as an input for growing fungi biomass, which we then process into the final product.
 The by-product of this process is clean water that can then be re-introduced in the original industry.